German submarine U-85 (1941): Sinking

 U-85 was operating within view of Bodie Island Light at midnight on 13 April 1942 when the destroyer detected the submarine on British Type 286 radar at a range of 2700 yd.
 The boat attempted to run south on the surface and fired its stern torpedo as Roper closed to 700 yd.
 The destroyer evaded the torpedo and closed to 300 yd, when U-85 turned sharply to starboard.
 Roper illuminated the U-boat with its searchlight and observed men on deck near the gun whose firing arc had just been cleared by the course change.
 Roper raked U-85 with machine gun fire and scored a hit with a 3"/50 caliber gun.
 Roper then dropped a pattern of 11 depth charges, among the U-85 survivors where she had disappeared beneath the surface.

 29 sailors from U-85 were buried at Hampton National Cemetery.

 Numerous men were observed in the water, but no rescue attempt was made until daylight.
 By then, there were no survivors among the 29 bodies floating in life jackets.
 Some of the bodies were wearing civilian clothes, carrying wallets with United States currency and identification cards.
 The bodies were fingerprinted, photographed, and buried in a nighttime military ceremony at the Hampton National Cemetery.
+A ceremony attended by US and German military representatives is held annually at the graves to commemorate the sailors.
 U-85 lies in less than 100 ft of water; the United States Navy briefly attempted to salvage her.
 More recent investigation by sport divers has raised questions about Navy reports on the wreck.

 U-85 was the first U-boat loss of "Operation Drumbeat" (Paukenschlag), the offensive off the eastern seaboard of the United States in 1942.

 For their actions in sinking U-85, the Navy Cross was awarded to the Ropers captain, Lieutenant Commander Hamilton W. Howe, and his commander, Destroyer Division 54 commander Commander Stanley C. Norton.